Vice Provost for Undergraduate Education

 Assistant Vice Provost, Academic Programs and Accreditation

 JoAnne Bunnage is Assistant Vice Provost, Academic Programs and Accreditation.
 She oversees institutional accreditation within the mission of OSU, and works to support and improve assessment of undergraduate programs.
 She is responsible for the development of materials required for regional accreditation by the Northwest Commission on Colleges and Universities (NWCCU).
 JoAnne is a resource to college leadership and faculty responsible for specialized accreditation compliance, and maintains a repository of accreditation self-studies.
-She provides collaborative leadership of assessment staff in the Office of Academic Programs and Assessment, and for the University Assessment Council.
+She provides collaborative leadership for the assessment staff in the Office of Academic Programs and Assessment, and chairs the University Student-Learning Assessment Council.
 Her past work and research focuses on program accreditation, student learning outcomes, and high impact practices.
 JoAnne earned a PhD in educational leadership and policy studies from Indiana University-Bloomington, a MS in administration from the University of Notre Dame, and a MEd in adult education and BS in education from Oregon State University.

 Mary has been at OSU since 2018 and recently joined the Office of Undergraduate Education.
 Her experience ranges from accounting to academic resource manager to winery/vineyard owner-operator.
 Mary holds a BS in Business from the University of Oregon.